GrosSacASac/blog-public/technology/internet.md

 The way it works is that the both ends of the connection maintain a connection state.
 Both computer store the information about the number of the last message that is received.
 And when a message is received they send that number back as an acknowledgement.
 If for example you have sent message number 10 and 11 and receive acknowledgements about 8, it means that 9 was never received.
 So it is sent again.

-Since message are numbered, they can be ordered.
-Remember that the IP protocol does not guarantee that first message sent is first message received.
+Since messages are numbered, they can be ordered.
+The IP protocol does not guarantee that first message sent is first message received.

 TCP messages contain a checksum, which can be calculated by receiving party.
 If the checksum in the message does not match the calculated checksum, then it means that some bytes were changed.
 The message is not acknowledged and eventually the message will be resent